harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 There are 16 layers in this in which there is **one input layer** and **one output layer** and **14 hidden layers**.
 All the layers consist of nodes and those noes holds the value after calculation
 ### INPUT LAYER
-The input layer is starting layer of nueral layer.
-It takes the input from the data base (data feature is the actuall input) and then the processing of the that input is done in further layers.
+The input layer is starting layer of the neural layer.
+It takes the input from the database (data feature is the actual input), and then the processing of that input is done in further layers.
-The no. of features decide the no. of nodes in the input layer For example if there are **F** no. of feature then there will be **F** no. of nodes in input layers.
+The no. of features decide the no. of nodes in the input layer For example, if there are **F** no. of feature, there will be **F** no. of nodes in input layers.
-In **FIG 1** there are 3 nodes in input layer so the input layer will take three features of the data as input.
+In **FIG 1**, there are three nodes in the input layer so that the input layer will take three features of the data as input.
-In  this layer there will be no activation function and no normalzation of data not performed.
-Dta normalization is done before the input layer.
+In this layer, there will be no activation function and no normalization of data not performed.
 ### HIDDEN LAYER
-This layer is the internal layer and the main layer, every computation of the weights and proceesing of data features are also done here.
+This layer is the internal layer, every computation of the weights and processing of data features are also done here.
-In this layer no. of nodes are optional to keep but it is recomended that if model should perform better we should use the equal no. of nodes as in input layer or more than that.
+In this layer, no. of nodes are optional to keep, but it is recommended that if the model performs better, we should use the equal no. of nodes as in the input layer or more.
-For example, if there are **n** nodes in input layer then there should be n nodes or more than n node in hidden layer.
+For example, if there are **n** nodes in the input layer, there should be n nodes or more than n nodes in the hidden layer.
-Hidden layer is itself combination of multiple layer as you can see in **FIG 1** there are 2 layers in hidden layer.
+The hidden layer is itself a combination of multiple layers; as we can see in **FIG 1**, there are two layers in the hidden layer.
-In this layer every sub layer will have an extra node for the bias.
+In this layer, every sub-layer will have an extra node for the bias.
 Every node in this layer will have an **activation function**. **Sigmoid** and **Relu** are the most commonly used activation function.
-These fucntion keep the value of the node and weights in a particular range.
+This function keeps the value of the node and weights in a particular range.

 #### Sigmoid Function